 Stay safe when heating rooms in your home.
 Local fire departments report an uptick in families using space heaters to keep rooms warm.
 Be caution when using space heaters, not to cover them with flammable material, urges Portland Fire and Rescue.

-Multnomah County also offers a weatherization program for families struggling to make ends meet who want to make their homes more energy efficient or to have a furnace inspected.
+Many agencies, including Multnomah County, can help people who struggle to afford their winter heating bill.
+Contact 2-1-1 info to find agencies that can help with heating bills.
+Multnomah County also offers a weatherization program for low-income families who want to make their homes more energy efficient or to have a furnace inspected.

 Wear slip-resistant shoes

 - Keep your hips between the side rails and do not lean too far.

 After a storm, avoid walking near downed or low-hanging power lines.
 And when the lights go out, here's who to call:

 - PGE: Report an outage or check the outage map